Lostlitus/notes/cpp/concepts.md

 };
 ```

-`requires expression` shown above creates our own concept that can be used int
+`requires expression` shown above creates our own concept that can be used in
 `requires clause`.
 Simply put, the compiler will try to compile the expressions
 in the bracket.
-Only when the template parameters fulfill all the expressions
+Only when the template parameter fulfills all the expressions
 can it be considered as pass the check.

 One usage of this is to constrain the interface of template parameters given.